Extra Virgin Olive Oil Is Best Choice When Reducing Processed Foods

 Extra virgin olive oil is a great example of a minimally processed food that offers numerous health benefits.
 And, according to a major new study in the BMJ, the impact of ultra-processed food consumption on human health may be more significant than the food’s nutritional qualities.

 The research paper published by the Journal of the British Medical Association (BMJ) found that significant ultra-processed food consumption leads to higher mortality risks by several causes.
-So how can choosing foods with little or no processing like extra virgin olive oil help reduce these risks?

 Is Extra Virgin Olive Oil A Processed Food?